jsalinasf/cheat_sheets/kubernetesCommands.md

 1. kubelet: It is the agent that runs on each node of the cluster, it is responsible for making sure that containers are running as expected

+## Kubernetes Command Line
+Kube Command Line Tool is one of the command line tool for managing Kubernetes
+It is also called KubeControl or KubeCTL
+It is used to deploy and manage applications on a Kubernetes Cluster

+### Run
+It deploys an application in the cluster
+	kubectl run hello-minikube

+### Cluster information
+Gets information about he cluster
+	kubectl cluster-info

+### Nodes information
+List all of the nodes that are part of the cluster
+	kubectl get nodes